joanh3aly/Project-2018/README.md

 ## About This Project

 This is a project for my Python programming module for the GMIT HDip in the science of data analytics.
-It investigates and attempts to classify the 3 varieties of Iris flower using unsupervised learning techniques.
+It investigates and attempts to classify the 3 varieties of Iris flower using machine learning algorithms.
 I used several Python libraries and machine learning tutorials to achieve this, such as the Datacamp Unsupervised learning tutorial, which are outlined below.
+The aim of this project was to learn some basic unsupervised learning techniques.

 ## Summary of Fisher's Iris Data Set